cody-hou/cody-hou.github.io/_posts/2022-08-04-arch-encrypt-swap.md

     sudo systemctl enable fstrim.timer
     ```

 25. Home stretch!
 Next I'll install `yay`, an AUR helper.
 It helps us install and manage packages from the AUR.
+You can also use `paru` if you wish.

     ```shell
     git clone https://aur.archlinux.org/yay